We are always eager to collaborate with motivated undergraduate

 undergraduates to gain research experience.

 "The experiences and skills I gained as an undergrad research associate in Professor Moore's lab have been invaluable to me as a student, professional, and life long learner.
 The RA experience within the Moore Lab provided me with the opportunity to develop my quantitative skills through the cleaning and analysis of experimental data, my qualitative skills through diverse research and writing tasks, and my scientific instinct through the implementation of studies and the chance to participate in discussions on theory and experimental design.
-Even beyond the skill development, what makes Professor Moore's lab unique is that the lab as a whole is invested in providing you with a well rounded research experience and the opportunity to stretch your mind and explore your interests within the social sciences. " - Jonathan Wang
+Even beyond the skill development, what makes Professor Moore's lab unique is that the lab as a whole is invested in providing you with a well rounded research experience and the opportunity to stretch your mind and explore your interests within the social sciences. " - Jonathan Wang, data scientist at Uber

 - Conducting experiments

 - Proofreading and testing research materials

 - Obtaining permission to conduct research with human participants

 1) attend regular meetings and to contribute ideas to the design and execution of the project.

 2) help to run experiments, which will involve preparing materials, keeping track of and organizing data files, reserving lab spaces, and managing participants.

 3) help in the entry and analysis of the data collected from these experiments or from the classroom.